-4 million refugees have now fled Ukraine, UN agency says
+Refugees doubt Russia will end war as 4 million have fled

+Olha Kovalyova, a woman who arrived with her two children in Medyka, said she also didn’t believe Moscow because it had already failed to fulfil promises made in the framework of the Minsk agreement, which was aimed at ending the war in Ukraine’s eastern Donbas region that began in 2014.

+“The Minsk agreement is not working, so how can we call it peace talks if they are shooting and bombing our cites during and after the talks?”
+Kovalyova said.
+“There is no trust in Russia but also I hope for peace and calm but unfortunately this is the situation.”

-GENEVA (AP) — The U.N. refugee agency said Wednesday more than 4 million refugees have now fled Ukraine since Russia launched its war in the largest refugee crisis in Europe since World War II.
+The U.N. refugee agency said Wednesday that more than 4 million refugees have now fled Ukraine in the largest refugee crisis in Europe since World War II.
+That number already exceeds the worst-case predictions made when Russia launched its invasion on Feb.
+24.

+“I think it’s a tragic milestone,” said Alex Mundt, the UNHCR senior emergency coordinator in Poland.
+“It means that in less than a month or in just about a month, four million people have been uprooted from their homes, from their families, their communities in what is the fastest exodus of refugees moving in recent history.”

-The new figure was posted on an UNHCR website.
-More than 2.3 million have arrived in Poland, but many have traveled onward to other countries or back into Ukraine.
+More than 2.3 million have arrived in Poland, but many have traveled onward to other countries and a small number have even returned to Ukraine, either to help fight against the Russians or care for relatives.

 Aid workers say the numbers have eased in recent days as many people await developments in the war.
 An estimated 6.5 million people have also been displaced from their homes within the country.